shariq1989/cookbook/content/recipe/chicken_biryani.md

 #### Instructions

 1. Combine the ingredients for the paste in a mixing bowl.
 Stir in the chicken and coat evenly.
 Refrigerate for at least 30 minutes.
-2. Wash the rice until water runs clear and then soak it in water for 20 minutes.
+2. Wash the rice until water runs clear, and then soak it in water for 20 minutes.
 3. Warm 2 tbsp of ghee in the [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
 Add the onion and cook until they brown and caramelize.
-Remove half of the onion and set aside.
+This process can take a while, and that's okay.
+You're building flavor for the dish.
+Remove half of the onion and set it aside.
-4. Next, add the cumin seeds, green cardamom, and star anise, cook until aromatic.
+4. Next, add the cumin seeds, green cardamom, and the star anise; cook until aromatic.
 5. Add the chicken and all of the remaining paste to [Instant Pot](https://amzn.to/3qfNYCZ).
 Fry the mixture for about 3 minutes.
 6. Stir in the remaining ghee and add the bay leaves.
 Secure the lid and cook on manual high pressure for 4 minutes with quick release.
-7. Drain the rice and add 1 cup to a rice cooker or sauce pan to cook separately.
+7. Drain the rice and add 1 cup to a rice cooker or saucepan to cook separately.
 Add the remaining 2 cups of rice, salt, and 2 cups of water to the [Instant Pot](https://amzn.to/3qfNYCZ) with the meat mixture.
 Secure the lid and cook on manual high pressure for 8 minutes with quick release.
-8. To plate, set out a large serving bowl or plate and layer the biryani mixture from the [Instant Pot](https://amzn.to/3qfNYCZ). onto the bottom, followed by a layer of the plain rice from the rice cooker, and then a layer of the reserved fried onions.
+8. To plate, set out a large serving bowl or plate.
+Layer the biryani mixture from the [Instant Pot](https://amzn.to/3qfNYCZ) onto the bottom, followed by a layer of plain rice and a layer of reserved fried onions.
 You can add food coloring to the plain rice for brightness if you choose.
 Repeat this process with the remaining ingredients.
 9. Top with more fried onion, fresh cilantro, and green chilies.
 Serve with [raita](https://www.jamilghar.com/recipe/raita/), and enjoy.

 {{< end_recipe >}}

 ### About the Biryani

-If you are craving biryani and don't have time to make it, try this quick and easy recipe.
-Traditionally, biryani is an intricate dish made with beautiful layers of meat or vegetables and rice.
-This chicken biryani recipe is easy to make, and has all the traditional Pakistani and Indian flavors associated with biryani- all the flavor and brightness of the popular dish, but this recipe cuts the preparation and cooking time in half.
+If you are craving biryani but want to cook it in a pinch, then try this quick and easy recipe.
+Biryani is an intricate dish made of beautiful layers of meat or vegetables and rice.
+This chicken biryani recipe is simple and has all the traditional Pakistani and Indian flavors associated with biryani, my recipe cuts the preparation and cooking time in half.

 #### Where does biryani originate?